kennytm/omgwtf8/README.md

 of OMG-WTF-8 strings should be compatible with well-formed *UTF-8*.
 When unpaired surrogates appear, the actual ordering is unspecified.
 Nevertheless, OMG-WTF-8 should be totally ordered.

-OMG-WTF-8 must be converted to WTF-8 when stored.
+OMG-WTF-8 must be converted to WTF-8 when placed in a mutable and unshared buffer.

 ### Slicing